solidoss/solidframe/solid/frame/mpipc/README.md

-# solid_frame_mpipc

-**Message Passing InterProcess Communication Engine TCP**
+# solid_frame_mpipc: Message Passing InterProcess Communication Engine

 ## Features

  * C++ only (no IDLs) with easy to use **asynchronous API**.
- * Pluggable - i.e. header only -
- * Pluggable - i.e. header only - SSL support via solid_frame_aio_openssl (which is a wrapper over OpenSSL1.1.0 or BoringSSL).
- * Pluggable - i.e. header only - compression support via [Snappy](https://google.github.io/snappy/)
  * A single class (solid::frame::mpipc::Service) for both client and server.
-An instance of solid::frame::mpipc::Service can act as a client as a server or as both.
+An instance of solid::frame::mpipc::Service can act as a client, as a server, or as both.
+ * Pluggable - i.e. header only - secure communication support via solid_frame_aio_openssl (wrapper over OpenSSL1.1.0/BoringSSL).
+ * Pluggable - i.e. header only - communication compression support via [Snappy](https://google.github.io/snappy/)
- * Buffer oriented message serialization engine: messages are serialized (marshaled) one fixed size buffer at a time, further enabling:
+ * Pluggable - i.e. header only - protocol based on solid_serialization - a buffer oriented message serialization engine.
+Thus, messages are serialized (marshaled) one fixed size buffer at a time, further enabling:
  	* **No limit for message size** - one can send a 100GB file as a single message.
 	* **Message multiplexing** - messages from the send queue are sent in parallel on the same connection.
-This means for example that multiple small messages can be send while also sending one (or more) huge message(s).
+This means for example that multiple small messages can be sent while also sending one (or more) bigger message(s).
  * For client side, use **connection pool per recipient**.
 	* By default the connection pool is limited to a single connection.
 	* For higher throughput one can increase this limit in mpipc::Service's configuration.
  * Rescale up after a network failure.
  * Messages can be any of the following types:
 	* __basic__: normal behavior
-		* In case of network failures, the library will keep on trying to send the message until the message Started to be sent.
+		* In case of network failures, the library will keep on trying to send the message until the message has Started to be sent.
 		* If, while sending the message, there is a network failure the library will complete it immediately and not try to resend it.
 	* __synchronous__: all synchronous messages are sent one after another.
 	* __one_shot__: only tries once to send the message.
-	* __idempotent__: will try re-sending the message until either successfully sent (i.e. completely left the sending side) or, in case the message awaits a response, until a response was received.
+	* __idempotent__: will try re-sending the message until either successfully sent (i.e. completely left the sending side) or, in case the message awaits a response, until the response was received.

+__NOTE__: The header only plugins ensure that solid_frame_mpipc itself does not depend on the libraries the plugins depend on.

 **solid_frame_mpipc** is a peer-to-peer message passing communication library which provides a pure C++ way of implementing communication between two processes.
 It uses:
- * asynchronous TCP connection pools through solid_frame_aio library.
+ * asynchronous secure/plain TCP connection pools through solid_frame_aio library.
  * a serialization protocol based on solid_serialization library.

 Thus, solid_frame_mpipc differs from other implementations by: